‘The Tools I Used To Survive Widowhood’ was updated on 8.31.22.

 One Year to Complete the Four Steps of Mourning

-I took a full year to go through the four steps of mourning, the last of which is acceptance.
+I took a full year of widowhood to go through the four steps of mourning, the last of which is acceptance.

 These tears would not stop.
 I had no control over them.
 My face was drenched.
 At the end of the service, I knew I had accepted the loss of a love.

 It was time to move into the present.

 For you darlings who are recently widowed or those having a hard time months or years later, I will leave you with this short story.

 I have an established relationship with a friend of mine, a widow in Rancho Mirage, California.
 She has no idea I have been observing her experiences in widowhood.
 She was married for 60 years.

 I watched her from afar as she found her place in the single world.
 Even with her career, she realized she had to slightly shift her lifestyle.

 It has been three years and I still marvel at her.
 She learned to play cards and she made dates with the women.
 Proactively reaching out to other widows, she decided she wanted to have a full life so she extended herself and opened the doors to new opportunities.